mahmudstat/stat-lectures/README.md

-# college-stat
+# Statistics Lectures
-Tracks R Lectures on College (Intermediate Statistics)
+Tracks Lectures made with R and Rmarkdown.